Main Campus Center

 The main studios of the visually oriented departments of Art, Design, Film, and Performance Production are on floors 4, 5, and 6 of the MCC.
 Light, airy and spacious, the studios are ideal for the visual arts.
 Also on these floors are the print shop, the photographic studio, and the costume shop.

-As the nerve center of the College, the MCC contains its administrative offices, these centered on its 3rd and 7th floors.
-On the 3rd floor are the offices of Admission, Registration, Student Life and Security.
-The top floor of the MCC contains the Office of the President and the offices of the Provost, Advancement, Communications, Finance, and Human Resources.
+The Main Campus Center contains many of Cornish's administrative offices, these centered on its 3rd and 7th floors.
+On the 3rd floor are the offices of Admission, Registration, Financial Aid, Student Accounts, and Security.
+The top floor of the MCC contains the Office of the President and the offices of the Provost, Advancement, Communications, Finance, Operations, and Human Resources.
 Also on the 7th floor is the President’s Gallery and two large meeting rooms with sweeping views of the city.

 The Main Campus and the MCC are in the middle of a quickly changing neighborhood that is the scene of the development of an enormous Amazon.com campus and multiple construction projects for other high-tech and medical research companies.
 Until the turn of this century, the Denny Triangle section was zoned commercial and was home to a number of textile- and furniture-oriented companies.
 Among these was the William Volker Company.